 CMU provides lockers on both sides of campus for commuters to store their belongings.
 Students must sign up for a locker on the sign-up sheets provided beside each bank of lockers.
 Students must supply their own locks which must be removed at the end of the academic year.
 Locks left on lockers will be cut and belongings donated to charity.
 For more information, please see the Coordinator of Commuter Programs.

 All commuter students who bring a car onto campus are required to purchase a parking pass.
-The cost of the parking pass is calculated based on the declared number of courses the student expects to enrol in for the year (courses subsequently added are expected to be declared).
-Scramble parking is available for commuters on north side and Lot P on south side.
+The cost of the parking pass is based on the whether a student is enrolled full time or part time.
+Scramble parking is available for commuters in Lot A on north side during the day, and also in Lot N on the South Side after 4:30 PM.

 CMU is located on bus route 65/66.
 Students may purchase a student bus pass or bus tickets at the CommonWord Bookstore.
 A student ID card must be shown in order to purchase student bus passes.
 Information on bus routes and schedules is available at: winnipegtransit.com/en/navigo.

 Sanctoral Cycle is a member owned co-op and resource hub for your cycling needs at CMU.
-The co-op is located in the basement on the north side.
+The co-op is located in the basement on the North Side.
 Membership gives access to tools, workspace, parts, accessories (lube, tubes, chains, etc.), education on bike maintenance, and a 15% discount off parts and accessories at the Olympia Cycle and Ski shop at 1813 Portage Ave.
 Memberships are $10 for students; $20 for faculty/staff/alumni.
-To get a membership, see the Financial/Student Services Advisor (A12 south).
+To get a membership, contact the co-op's staff representative Danielle Morton.